euroscipy/www.euroscipy.org/content/pages/index.md

 save_as: index.html

 Welcome to the website of EuroSciPy!
-The next edition of EuroSciPy is [EuroSciPy 2015](https://www.euroscipy.org/2015/).
+The next edition of EuroSciPy is EuroSciPy 2016.
+It will take place in Erlangen (Germany) from the 23 to the 27 of August 2016.

 News come on twitter: [@EuroSciPy](https://twitter.com/EuroSciPy).

 All editions of EuroSciPy can be found below